Depletion-limited Effective Hall mobility in Micrometer-Scale High-Purity Germanium Crystals: Discussion

 \subsection{Device implications}

-These findings have direct consequences for HPGe detectors, thin-film electronics, and quantum devices.
-For low-threshold radiation detectors, thinning below a few times the characteristic length $\tau$ significantly reduces mobility, increasing carrier transit time and electronic noise.
-Maintaining the active thickness in the regime $t \gtrsim 3\tau$ preserves most of the bulk mobility, whereas devices with $t \lesssim \tau$ operate in a depletion-controlled regime with sharply degraded transport.
-In practice, this can be addressed by keeping critical drift regions thicker than the electrostatic scale or by mitigating surface fields through passivation, dielectric engineering, and optimized contact geometries.
+The present results have direct implications for the design of HPGe radiation detectors, thin-body Ge electronics, and emerging quantum devices.
+For low-threshold radiation detectors, reducing the physical thickness below a few times the characteristic electrostatic length $\tau$ leads to a pronounced reduction in the effective Hall mobility due to electrostatic depletion of the conducting channel.
+This reduction increases carrier transit times and can elevate electronic noise, even though the intrinsic bulk mobility remains unchanged.
+Maintaining active regions in the regime $t \gtrsim 3\tau$ preserves near-bulk transport, whereas devices with $t \lesssim \tau$ operate in a depletion-controlled regime with strongly reduced electrically active conduction.
+In practice, these effects can be mitigated by maintaining critical drift regions thicker than the relevant electrostatic length scales or by reducing surface electric fields through appropriate passivation, dielectric engineering, and optimized contact geometries.

-For emerging nanoscale Ge-based platforms, including phonon-coupled quantum sensors and Ge qubits, the results show that impurity control alone is insufficient: precise engineering of the surface potential and depletion geometry is essential to prevent severe mobility loss at reduced dimensions.
-The parameters $(\mu_0,\tau,\beta)$ extracted here thus serve as a compact, device-level design rule for estimating mobility penalties in the thinned Ge under realistic electrostatic conditions.
+For nanoscale Ge-based platforms, including phonon-coupled quantum sensors and Ge-based qubit architectures, the results demonstrate that impurity control alone is insufficient to preserve favorable transport properties.
+Precise engineering of the surface potential and depletion geometry becomes essential as dimensions are reduced, since electrostatic confinement can severely limit the electrically active conducting thickness well before classical boundary scattering becomes relevant.
+The parameter set $(\mu_0,\tau,\beta)$ extracted here therefore provides a compact, device-level framework for estimating electrostatic mobility penalties in thinned Ge structures under realistic operating conditions.

-In summary, this work establishes a quantitative and physically grounded framework linking Debye screening, depletion geometry, and thickness-dependent mobility in HPGe at room temperature.
-By connecting the parameters of the extended-exponential model to fundamental electrostatic scales, we provide a compact description of the transition from bulk phonon-limited transport to electrostatically confined conduction.
-These insights inform the optimization of Ge-based detectors and ultrathin semiconductor devices that operate at the boundary between bulk and mesoscale physics and provide a starting point for future extensions to cryogenic operation and quantum architectures.
+In summary, this work establishes a quantitative and physically grounded framework linking Debye screening, surface depletion geometry, and the thickness-dependent effective Hall mobility of HPGe at room temperature.
+By explicitly connecting the parameters of the empirical extended exponential parameterization to the observed transport trends, we clarify the transition from bulk-like phonon-limited transport to depletion-limited conduction.
+These insights provide practical guidance for the optimization of Ge-based detectors and thin-body semiconductor devices that operate at the boundary between bulk and mesoscale physics, and they establish a foundation for future extensions to cryogenic operation and quantum device architectures.